When you click on the link in this post, we may earn a small commission at no cost to you. We appreciate your support of our blog!

 So what does all this mean in terms of parenting?

-In some ways, some narcissistic parents can actually be good parents.
+In some ways, some narcissistic parents can actually be seen to be good parents.
 Especially moms.
 This is because they see their children as an extension of themselves and so give their children the same level of exaggerated over estimation as they give themselves.Because narcissistic parents are experts at making everything look good, the child of the narcissist may not know anything was wrong.
 A common response in therapy is ‘I had a great childhood with caring parents.
 I should be happy.’” — Heather Sheafer, writerClick To Tweet

 What can often lay beneath the surface, however, is that the child is absorbing the negative aspects of the narcissistic parent.